The USC Marshall Interview – What to Expect + Sample Questions

 “Every candidate has strengths and weaknesses, just as each candidate has the capacity to learn and to teach.
 What matters most to us is our learning community and how, through collaboration, we grow and learn together to collectively strengthen the Trojan Family.”
 Evan Bouffides, Assistant Dean and Director of MBA Admissions, USC Marshall

-Every year, USC Marshall literally searches the globe (more than 31 countries are represented) for outstanding professionals given the honor of joining its annual class of around 200 students.
-There is no “typical” Marshall student, yet the typical admitted student for the Class of 2024 had an average GMAT score of 722 (up from 716 for the Class of 2023), 5.5 years of work experience, and 29 years of age.
+Every year, USC Marshall literally searches the globe for outstanding professionals given the honor of joining its annual class of around 200 students.
+While there is no “typical” Marshall student, the admits for the Class of 2026 had an average GMAT score of 722, an average GRE of 160V, 163Q, and an average of 5.5 years of work experience.

 Beyond the impressive statistics, though, Marshall is looking for candidates who want to make a positive impact on the world through their careers.
 That’s why, in addition to strong academic performance (demonstrated through the GMAT and university grades), Marshall seeks candidates who are truly collaborative (the Trojan Family is truly a family at USC), globally minded (the school places a special focus on the pacific rim), and entrepreneurially minded.